-Insurance companies are not automatically and immediately notified when a ticket hits your driving record.
-They typically only pull your record on a yearly basis, so if the ticket is removed before that "pull" occurs, a premium increase can be avoided.
+Insurance companies are not immediately notified when a ticket hits your driving record.
+They typically only pull your record on a yearly basis, so if the ticket is removed before that "pull" occurs, you can avoid a premium increase completely.

-While options vary between jurisdictions, here are a few methods drivers can use to keep a ticket off of their record:
+While options vary between jurisdictions, here are a few methods drivers can use to keep a ticket off of their records:

-Attending and passing a defensive driving course will result in your ticket being dismissed, thereby ensuring it never makes it to your driving record.
-In most states, however, this is a one-time-only remedy, and every state handles these courses differently.
+In some states, attending and passing a defensive driving course will result in your ticket being dismissed.
+However, this is usually a one-time-only remedy, and every state handles these courses differently.

 Cost and time commitment will vary by course, though most states now offer such courses online, to be completed at your own pace.
 Your local DMV should be able to provide you with a list of approved courses.
 You will typically need to plead guilty to the ticket in order to qualify.

 2. Get a deferral

 The deferral option means that, while the court finds you guilty, or you plead so, the ticket will not be added to your driving record for a certain amount of time.
 In most jurisdictions, it’s one year.

 Deferrals are not an automatic solution.
 A district attorney or judge must approve it, and there will most likely be a fee to pay; $100 to $300 is typical.

 4. Opt for mitigation

 If it’s been years since your last ticket, you may be able to ask for mitigation.
 While mitigation will not always keep the ticket off of your record, it could lower the fine.

-In mitigation, you plead guilty, but get to explain the circumstances that led to the ticket and ask the judge for leniency.
+In mitigation, you plead guilty but get to explain the circumstances that led to the ticket and ask the judge for leniency.
 With this option, there are no guarantees.
-The judge may buy your excuse and lower the fine or leave it the same.
+The judge may accept your excuse and lower the fine.